 Are there any special rules for a “thing” completed by one or more people as part of a team project?

-All members of the team must submit an application form.
+Only one member needs to submit the Google Form including all members’ names.
 In addition, the contributions and thoughts of each member should be included in the research narrative.
-While individual reflections are not required by each member of the team, they will be accepted as part of the application package.
+While individual reflections are not required by each member of the team, they will be accepted as part of the submission materials.
 In cases where the research is associated with a faculty member’s scholarship, you should consult with your professor before submitting the work for the Research Awards.

 How will the selection committee compare an essay involving research and a poster involving research?
 Aren’t these very different “things”…?